CS340-21/MergeSortMusic/preliminary_proposal.md

 #### Week 3

-Backend: Import Spotify playlists
+Backend: Develop support for importing Spotify playlists.

-Frontend: Rough draft layout
+Frontend: Create a rough draft layout for the frontend design.

 #### Week 4

-Backend: Sorting algo
+Backend: Implement a merge sorting algorithm that will run in the backend.

-Frontend: Tentative backend integration.
+Frontend: Connect the frontend and backend implementations and ensure they are able to communicate with each other.

 #### Week 5

-Backend: login
+Backend: Create a login system to store user progress.

-Frontend: CSS/MaterialUI or Bootstrap
+Frontend: Use CSS/MaterialUI or Bootstrap to develop the frontend visual design.

 #### Week 6

-Backend: optimizations
+Backend: Optimize and test website for performance issues and bugs.

-Frontend: Revision / Upgrading
+Frontend: Revise and upgrade frontend as needed.

 #### Week 7

-Collaborative sorting
+Implement collaborative sorting.

 ### Constraints